-The following directories were published in Athens in 1928 by the Refugee Resettlement Commission (Epitropi Apokatastaseos Prosfygon) and contain a list of Ottoman Greek refugees who were expelled from their homeland in the former Ottoman Empire (today Turkey) and settled in Greece.
+The following directories were published in Athens in 1928 by the Refugee Resettlement Commission (Epitropi Apokatastaseos Prosfygon) and contain a list of Ottoman refugees (predominantly Greeks and Armenians) who were expelled from their homeland in the former Ottoman Empire (today Turkey) and settled in Greece.
 The directories only contain the names of "the heads of rural families as well as members of families who were (according to their claims) entitled to an exchange allowance."
-The names of Ottoman Greek refugees who did not satisfy this criteria are not included.
+The names of Ottoman refugees who did not satisfy this criteria are not included in these directories.

-Note: The directories include Greeks from all regions of the former Ottoman Empire including Asia Minor and Eastern Thrace.
+Note: The directories include people from all regions of the former Ottoman Empire including Asia Minor and Eastern Thrace.

 To view the directories click here